fvianello/enver/README.md

 # Enver

+  Stop pasting your hosts credentials from emails or Skype chats.
-  Enver is shell utility written in Node.js to store your accounts informations.
+  Enver is a shell utility written in Node.js to store your accounts informations.
-  You can retrieve any information saved with one command, copied in your clipboard, and not displayed.
+  You can retrieve any information saved with one command, copied in your clipboard, and safely not displayed in your shell.
-  Saved data will be encrypted.
+  All saved data will be encrypted.

 ## Installation

-Install enver using NPM
+Install enver using NPM (Requires Node v0.8.x or newer)

     $ npm install -g enver
     $ enver init